 Joel Gascoigne, the CEO of Buffer, stated on his blog that he was (and still is) a keen fan of the lean startup method.
 When they were launching Buffer, the team created a simple MVP by asking prospective customers for feedback.
 This allowed them not only to see if their idea was viable but get an idea of what features customers would ultimately like to see.

-However, would Buffer and other advocates of the lean startup are able to use the methodology now as a big company?
+However, would Buffer and other advocates of the lean startup can use the methodology now as a big company?

 Probably not.
 Let’s look at why this is the case in more detail.